nickrsan/spatial-python-tutorial/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nickrsan/spatial-python-tutorial/HEAD?labpath=Spatial%20Python%20Tutorial.ipynb)

 ## Funding Acknowledgment
-This tutorial was build as part of the [Secure Water Future](https://securewaterfuture.net) project.
+This tutorial was built as part of the [Secure Water Future](https://securewaterfuture.net) project.
 This work is supported by Agriculture and Food Research Initiative Competitive Grant no.
 2021-69012-35916 from the USDA National Institute of Food and Agriculture.